ahmadk953/555-led-chaser/README.md

-# 555-timer-blinky
+# 555 IC LED CHASER
-A blinky board bord utilizing a 555 timer
+A simple blinky board built utilizing a 555 IC.
+Has 10 different collored LED's that blink at different speeds depending on a resistor's resistance.